String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Acknowledgments

 \section{Acknowledgments}

 We thank Pablo Cano and Rob Myers for useful conversations, and especially Pau Figueras for sharing with us the results of his ongoing work with Kovács and Yao in \cite{Figueras:2025}.
+We are also very grateful to Jinwei Chu for his comments on the first version of this article and for sharing with us other insights into this problem.
 RE is supported by MICINN grant PID2022-136224NB-C22, AGAUR grant 2021 SGR 00872, and State Research Agency of MICINN through the ``Unit of Excellence María de Maeztu 2020-2023'' award to the Institute of Cosmos Sciences (CEX2019-000918-M).
 The work of MSG was partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No758759).
 MT is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 852386).
+MT is also supported by the Emmy Noether Fellowship program at the Perimeter Institute for Theoretical Physics.